 Our practice in ordinary life is based on learning these slogans and being able to remember them when we need them.
 If we study them diligently, we will find them coming into our minds when we need them.

 Lojong teachings can inspire us to live with more gentleness and compassion.
 They inspire us to transcend the self.

 Lojong practice can serve as our basic training on the path of the Bodhisattva.

 The Lojong slogans are divided into seven categories.
-I’m going to write about each one as a series here.
+I’ve written about each one as a series here: